 You also should establish realistic homebuying expectations before you enter the real estate market.
 In some instances, homebuyers require many weeks or months to find the perfect residence.
 But if you set realistic expectations for the homebuying journey, you may be better equipped than ever before to overcome myriad property buying challenges.

 2. Get Pre-Approved for a Mortgage

-Getting pre-approved for a mortgage can be simple.
-If you meet with banks and credit unions in your area, you can review your options and select a mortgage that complements your finances.
+It generally won't take long to get pre-approved for a mortgage, either.
+If you meet with local banks and credit unions, you can review your mortgage options and select a mortgage that complements your finances.